TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.21.md

 ---

-So is he that layeth up treasure for himself, and is not rich toward God.
+So is he who lays up treasure for himself, and is not rich toward God."